 Encouraging and Engaging Students

-Since 2020, CAF has taken part in New York City Columbia College’s Navab Fellow Internship Program, which allows “students to explore potential career paths, gain essential professional skills, and expand personal networks in preparation for life after graduation.”
+Since 2019, CAF has taken part in New York City Columbia College’s Navab Fellow Internship Program, which allows “students to explore potential career paths, gain essential professional skills, and expand personal networks in preparation for life after graduation.”
 As part of their engagement with CAF, undergraduates learn about our mission, get a feel for what it’s like to work at a non-profit organization, and explore our programs.
-Their tasks include updating our website with the latest information from current and former grantees, and interview and write features on some of them.
+Their tasks include updating our website with the latest information from current and former grantees, and interviewing and writing features on some of them.

 In 2020, we welcomed Vivian Qiu and Isabel Schmidt, working remotely from New Zealand and Seattle, respectively.
-Isabel interviewed Turkish academic Ayten Alkan (a 2017 CAF grantee) while Vivian Qiu profiled CAF grantees “scienartist” Gal Nissim, poet Donald Vincent, visual artist Colleen Plumb, and broadcaster Yuan-Chih Lung.
+Isabel interviewed Turkish academic Ayten Alkan (a 2017 CAF grantee), while Vivian Qiu profiled CAF grantees “scienartist” Gal Nissim, poet Donald Vincent, visual artist Colleen Plumb, and broadcaster Yuan-Chih Lung.
 In 2019, we worked with Aoi Nakazawa and Chynna Lake.

 CAF is delighted to build the skills and provide exposure to young people, and we welcome applicants from other young people looking to engage with non-profits, animal rights, scholarship, and the arts—whether through Navab or not.
 For more information and to apply, contact admin [at] cultureandanimals [dot] org.